avnermosh/flask_recipe_app/README.md

 - Flask-WTF - simplifies forms
 - itsdangerous - helps with user management, especially tokens

-This application is written using Python 3.4.3.
+This application is written using Python 3.6.1.
 The database used is PostgreSQL.

+Docker is the recommended tool for running in development and production.

 ## Unit Testing